1973 De Tomaso Pantera

 Babo retained the Pantera until November 15, 1976, when he sold it to the second owner, Robert Branagan, also from Massachusetts.
 The Pantera had 20,234 miles on it when sold.

 The log book that comes with the car shows the Pantera receiving regular service items up through 1979.
 That is when the log book entries stop.
-Branagan removed the original seats during his ownership and replaced them with Recaro seats.
+Then Branagan removed the original seats and replaced them with Recaro seats.
 The Recaro seats are still in the car.
 The original seats are no longer with the car.

-The Pantera was next sold to its current owner, again from Massachusetts, in 1986.
+The Pantera was next sold to its current owner/the estate, also from Massachusetts, in 1986.

-The changes and modifications done by the third owner were accomplished over some 20 -30 years or so.
+The changes and modifications done were accomplished over some 20 -30 years or so.
 During that time the Pantera was driven precious little as it was still a work in progress in the owner’s eyes.
 So the car spent most of its years stored, either in the owner’s shop, his garage, or the garages of friends and family.

 Around 2015, the owner was diagnosed with cancer.
 He transferred the title into his name and that of his wife, so that if he should not survive, the car would be hers to keep or to sell.
 Unfortunately, the owner passed away a couple of years ago.
 She has now decided to let the car go.

-We are not Pantera experts, but we did own one for over 30 years, and do have some experience with them.
-Although the photos to not accurately show it, this Pantera is amazingly free of rust.
-Other than very minor surface rust, the only significant rust we have seen on the car is the back edge of the trunk lid.
+We are not Pantera experts, but we did own one for over 30 years, and do have some personal experience with them.
+Although the photos to not accurately show it, this Pantera has very little rust.
+What is there appears to be only minor surface rust.
+The only significant rust we have seen is on the back edge of the trunk lid.
 The photos show these rust bubbles quite accurately.
-However, the underside of the car is truly remarkable.
-The rocker panels, lower fender lips, and main chassis structure all present as original and without rust, or repair.
-Of course you are welcome to do your own thorough examination of the car, but we think you will be extremely pleased with its original, straight, solid condition.
+However, the underside of the car is really good and solid, as would be expected for a documented low mileage car.
+The rocker panels, lower fender lips, and main chassis structure all present as straight and unmolested.
 We also found no evidence of any accident damage.

-The car does come with its original rear wheels.
-Unfortunately it does not come with its original air cleaner or original side “gills” that were replaced with the current air scoops.
+Unfortunately the Pantera does not come with its original air cleaner or original side “gills” that were replaced with the current air scoops.
 However, the car does have its original fiberglass trunk, which needs new felt, but it will be included.
 The Recaro seats are in poor condition, and should be replaced, but they are usable as-is.

 As mentioned, the car has been run very little, especially in the past few years while the owner’s health continued to decline.
 As seen in the video the Pantera does run and drive, but should receive a good going over before taken on any significant road trip.
 For example, the windows “want to work” but they struggle, and care should be taken to lubricate the mechanisms so as not to damage anything.
 The car runs well, and came up to temperature (and cooled with its fans) in normal fashion.
 Amazingly, for the amount of time the car has remained idle, it does not smoke or make any strange noises, such as stuck lifters.
 The clutch is a little “grabby” but that is probably a little rust on the flywheel from sitting, and will improve as the car is driven.
 The clutch does not slip a bit, and appears to have been replaced at some point.